Windows OS Hub

 windows 10 raw partition

 As a rule, the easiest way to recover the drive is to delete the current RAW partition and rebuild it when formatting.
-However, the data will be obviously lost that may be absolutely unacceptable.
-Let’s try to run disk check using the standard utility CHKDSK:
+However, the data will be lost which may be unacceptable.
+Let’s try to run a disk check using the built-in CHKDSK tool:

 chkdsk e: /f